 The restaurant meal you’ll never forget:

-The Sundays spent eating lobster in Puerto Nuevo with my family are the most treasured food memories I have in my life.
-Served with red rice, refried beans, clarified butter and homemade flour tortillas to make your own burritos.
-Who the hell needs a michelin star after that.
+The Sundays spent eating lobster in Puerto Nuevo with my family are the most treasured food memories I have had in my life.
+Served with red rice, refried beans, clarified butter, and homemade flour tortillas to make your own burritos.
+Who the hell needs a Michelin star after that.

 That sounds like heaven!
 What’s your signature dish to serve at parties?

 We grill lamb chops.
 A lot.
-My personal obsession, and my kids live them.
+My personal obsession and my kids love them.
 They’re well-known around these parts.
 As is Philip’s pasta sauce.

 What a collection!
 Out of all of these, what’s your must-have entertaining tool?

-I don’t know about a tool, but serving utensils are a big deal for me.
-I have a formidable collection.
-I can’t stand a beautiful plate of food being served with a regular old kitchen spoon.
+It isn’t necessarily a tool, but serving utensils are a big deal for me.
+I have a formidable collection—I can’t stand a beautiful plate of food being served with a regular old kitchen spoon.

 What would we never find at one of your parties?